Is Sega Dreamcast Discontinued? What Happened?

 Frequently Asked Questions

-What happened to Sega Dreamcast?
+What was the Sega Dreamcast?

-When did Sega Dreamcast close?
+When did Sega stop making the Dreamcast?

 Explore More